 The New Notes are the senior secured obligations of the Issuer and the Guarantors and the New Notes rank equally in right of payment to all of the Issuer's and Guarantors' existing and future senior debt (including the Senior Secured Credit Facilities and the 2026 Notes) and senior in right of payment to all of the Issuer's and Guarantors' existing and future subordinated debt.
 The New Notes and the guarantees are secured on a first-lien basis by substantially all of the existing and future assets of the Issuer and the guarantors that also secure the Issuer's and the guarantors' obligations under the Senior Secured Credit Facilities and the 2026 Notes on a pari passu basis, subject to permitted liens, and the liens on the collateral securing the New Notes (the "Collateral") rank equally in priority with the liens on the collateral securing borrowings and guarantees under the Senior Secured Credit Facilities, the 2026 Notes and any other future pari passu first lien indebtedness.
-The New Notes and the guarantees are effectively senior to any of the Issuer's and the guarantees are structurally subordinated to all existing and future indebtedness and other liabilities of ICON's subsidiaries that will not guarantee the New Notes, which includes all of ICON's subsidiaries organized outside the United States, Ireland and Luxembourg and any other subsidiaries that do not guarantee the Senior Secured Credit Facilities or the 2026 Notes.
+The New Notes and the guarantees are effectively senior to any of the Issuer's and the guarantees.
+The New Notes and future unsecured indebtedness to the extent of the value of the assets securing the New Notes and the guarantees.
+The New Notes and the guarantees are structurally subordinated to all existing and future indebtedness and other liabilities of ICON's subsidiaries that will not guarantee the New Notes, which includes all of ICON's subsidiaries organized outside the United States, Ireland and Luxembourg and any other subsidiaries that do not guarantee the Senior Secured Credit Facilities or the 2026 Notes.